sthreadgill-dev/code-through/README.md

 In Module 6, we discussed how the open-source world manages a constant flow of new ideas through collaboration and transparency, and how that same approach could make institutions more open and participatory.
 The video highlighted GitHub as an example of that kind of shared problem solving; a platform where people contribute, review, and build on one another’s work.

 That same idea runs through this course.
 Some of our labs have pulled data or documentation from GitHub, and we’ve seen how R packages and projects are maintained there.
-For this code-through, I wanted to show how you too can use GitHub — not just as a place to download data, but as a way to manage, version, and share your own RStudio projects using the same open-source tools that power collaboration across data science.
+For this code-through, I wanted to show how you too can use GitHub; not just as a place to download data, but as a way to manage, version, and share your own RStudio projects using the same open-source tools that power collaboration across data science.

 For this demonstration, I created a new GitHub account **sthread2-asu**, so I could show each step from a clean setup, just as someone new to GitHub would experience it.
 Unfortunately while updating the files my account vanished, but you can still see this work on my personal account [**sthreadgill-dev**](https://github.com/sthreadgill-dev).
 As a reference, I used [How to Use Git/GitHub with R](https://rfortherestofus.com/2021/02/how-to-use-git-github-with-r/), which is also the same source I used when I first got started with GitHub.